wesleyLaurence/Company-Database/README.md

 # Company-Database
-MySQL database for measuring company operations
+This code creates a MySQL database designed for measuring company operations.
+All the data contained in this project is fake.